Dipolar interactions between domains in lipid monolayers at the air-water interface: Results and Discussions

 \subsection{Point dipole approximation}

-A widely used approximation for the domain interactions is to consider each domain as a point dipole with excluded volume.
-This scheme has the advantage of having a simple analytic expression for the interaction force, Eq.~(5), hence being easier to implement than the full dipolar density interaction.
-To asses the validity of this approximation in the considered area fraction range, we systematically studied the structural properties of the point dipole system, and compared them to the corresponding dipolar density system.
+A simple approximation for the domain interactions is to consider each domain as a point dipole with excluded volume~\cite{forstner08, wilke06}.
+This scheme has the advantage of having a simple analytic expression for the interaction force, Eq.~(\ref{Fp}), hence being easier to implement than the full dipolar density interaction.
+To assess the validity of this approximation in the area fraction range considered, we systematically studied the structural properties of the point dipole system, and compared them to the corresponding dipolar density system.
 Figure~\ref{gr_d_p} shows $g(r)$ for both schemes using the same set of parameters $[\phi, f_0, \rho]$.
-It is clearly observed that the point dipole approximation does not represent properly the structure; in all cases it underestimates the pair correlations.
+It is clearly observed that the point dipole approximation does not properly represent the structure; in all cases it underestimates the pair correlations.

 We found that a good agreement can be achieved if $f_0$ of the point dipole model is considered as an effective interaction strength, $f^p_0$, and adjusted to match the first peak height of the dipolar density $g(r)$.
 This is shown in Fig.~\ref{gr_d_p_exp} for the three systems analyzed in the previous section.